TWinston-66/HackThePlanet/Wargames/OverTheWire/Bandit/Bandit1/index.md

 The goal of this level is to get the password for the next level out of the `readme` file

-To acommplish this we need to output the contents of a file
+To accomplish this we need to output the contents of a file

 First we need to log in using the steps from the last level